Lansdale Freight House

 • Fall 2024: Installation of Liberty Bell Trail Bicycle Racks and Repair Station, among other trail amenities supported by a $25,000 grant from the DVRPC's Regional Trails Program)

-• Fall/Winter 2024-2025: Interior renovations begin, supported by the state grant and community donations.
+• Spring 2025: Interior renovations and exterior rehabilitation begin, supported by the state grant and community donations.

-• Late Summer 2025: Phase 1 renovations expected completion — Welcome Center, several doors, HVAC, water, gas and electric systems, accessible restrooms, basic flooring and fixtures.
+• January 2026: Phase 1 renovations completed — Welcome Center space, several doors, HVAC, water, gas and electric systems, accessible restrooms, basic plywood flooring and light fixtures.
+Certificate of occupancy allows for the start of rentals.

 Where We Stand Today